CRI Electrofishing Online and Field Certification Program

 This course is considered a ‘blended’ course – course materials are delivered via an online course and then all participants must complete a field practicum (half day for backpack, full day for boat and backpack).
 The online materials are delivered using an online learning management system called Desire2Learn.
 Participants must complete the online component (pass is 80% on final quizzes), a minimum of 48 hours before attending their designated field practicum.

-This course is recognized by DFO as an acceptable backpack electrofishing training course.
 Register well in advance of field training to ensure timely and sufficient access to the online materials before the field practicum.
 Electrofishing certificate recipients should recertify within every 5 years to refresh their skills and update their certificate.

 All participants must have first aid and CPR training to receive their electrofishing certificate, which can be completed after the field session.